tonyb486/law-scripts/README.md

 `Usage: remAnnot.py <PDF Files>`

 This script will *remove* the PDF annotation layer (highlights, etc.) in a PDF file.
 I use it to remove all annotations before I send a file for printing.  **WARNING: It may miss annotations that are flattend into the file.
-Always manually check before use.**.
+Always manually check before use.**

 Dependencies: Python (3.x), PyPDF2.